 Where Are All the Toys?

-I wasn’t there long before I realized why there weren’t toys in sight…Ben and Adalia involve Percy in everything.
+I wasn’t there long before I realized why there weren’t toys in sight…Ben and Iris involve Percy in everything.
 From making breakfast to hanging clothes on the line, to “working” in Ben’s shop, Percy is kept busy with life and learning.

 Pass the Measuring Cups, Please!

-Early on in my visit I was at church dinner and one of the ladies told me she wanted to get Percy a gift to bring Percy after the baby was born.
+Early on in my visit, I was at church dinner and one of the ladies told me she wanted to get Percy a gift to bring Percy after the baby was born.
 She asked me what I thought he would enjoy.
 After thinking for a moment, I said, “Measuring cups”.

 She looked at me like I was completely crazy.
 But I explained that Percy loves to help in the kitchen, has his very own drawer with a few kitchen utensils, and I honestly thought he would enjoy the measuring cups.